 Fact-checked by Rafael Tabasca, Full Stack Developer @ Capicua.

 Machine Learning can play chess better than Garry Kasparov vs. Magnus Carlsen.
-It recognizes human faces and identifies suspicious patterns.
+The practical applications of Machine Learning go from recognizing human faces to identifying suspicious patterns.
 Moreover, it can analyze preferences to give personalized recommendations.
 Unsurprisingly, knowing code isn't enough to create such powerful tools.
-As you may know, ML entails complex math operations.
-These depend on the complexity of the program you want to build.
-This article will focus on the leading math concepts ML Engineers use to build stunning apps.
+As you may know, the field of Machine Learning entails complex math operations that depend on the model complexity of your program.
+This article will focus on the leading mathematical concepts of calculus that Machine Learning Engineers and Data Scientists use to build stunning and advanced applications.
 These apps include well-known names like ChatGPT and OpenArtAI.
-Are you ready to talk about math in Machine Learning?
+Are you ready to discuss the background knowledge you should have on mathematics for Machine Learning algorithm training?

 Linear functions are fundamental in Machine Learning.
 They are present in a wide variety of popular algorithms.
-A linear function denotes a linear combination of inputs in the coordinate plane.
+A linear equation denotes a linear combination of inputs in the coordinate plane.
 The coefficients of the inputs serve as the function's parameters.
-A linear function, in other words, responds to the equation y = wx + b.
+This type of function, in other words, responds to the equation y = wx + b.
 Here, y is the output, x is the input, w is the weight, and b is an offset (bias).

 Further, Linear Functions enclose Principal Component Analysis (PCA) and Linear Discriminant Analysis (LDA).
 The first one, PCA, has many uses in Machine Learning, like dimensionality reduction.
 It also included finding data directions that contain the majority of the variance.
 With it, it can project the data into a lower dimensional space.
 Likewise, LDA is a powerful reduction technique critical in supervised classification problems.
 Some of its uses include separating two or more classes and modeling differences.